cdn77/node-socket-daemon/docs/user/04-deployment.md

 onto the `nodesockd restart` command in your CI pipeline (yes, you can combine it with `--suspend`) and you should be good.

+If a `nodesockd restart --upgrade` doesn't result in a daemon restart, the existing daemon will reload its configuration prior to restarting workers, so that the observed behaviour is the same regardless of whether the daemon is upgraded (because if the daemon _is_ upgraded, the new process _must_ load the configuration files from disk).

 Next chapter: [The Nodesockd CLI][4]